 An entry of water, gas, oil, or other formation fluid into the wellbore during drilling.
-It occurs because the pressure exerted by the column of drilling fluid is not great enough to overcome the pressure exerted by the fluids in the formation drilled.
-If prompt action is not taken to control the kick, or kill the well, a blowout may occur.
+It occurs because the pressure exerted by the column of drilling fluid is not great enough to overcome the pressure exerted by the fluids in the for (e.g., to make up for lost time).